 How Long-Flights and Car-Rides Increase Incidences of Blood Clots

 Flight related DVT is a condition which has been dubbed “economy class syndrome” by researchers, who believed that there was a link between DVT and long-haul air travel in cramped conditions.
 This is due to the long periods of sitting in the same position without regular mobility.
 When we are travelling, our blood pools in our feet and calves, warms up and begins to thicken.
 The thickened blood can collect in the veins and form a blood clot which could travel to the lungs where it could cause a blockage resulting in a pulmonary embolism.

 According to Patient.co.uk, research studies suggest that there is 1 DVT for every 4,656 flights that last for four hours or more.
 The longer the flight or trip, the more likely you are to get a DVT.
-To get more detail on the relationship between long-flights/trips and DVT, read our September 15th blog post: ‘Travel Compression Socks: A Travelers Secret Weapon!’
+To get more detail on the relationship between long-flights/trips and DVT, read our blog post: "Travelling Rituals: The Flight".

 Compression Socks: Helping Women Reduce the Risk of Developing a Deadly Blood Clot during Travel.

 Women everywhere are wearing Dr. Segal’s fashionable compression socks on long flights and car rides to prevent blood clots, decrease swelling and improve comfort.

 Take a look at stylish travel blogger of Point and Pixie Dust blog wearing our Gray/White Travel Compression Socks on her long flight to Phoenix, Arizona. travel compression socks